 Make Firefox Look Like Safari with WhiteSur Theme

-- Visit the WhiteSur GTK theme on GitHub using the link below and click on the green button that says Code.
+- Visit the WhiteSur GTK theme on GitHub using the link below and click the green button that says Code.

 - Select Download ZIP from the drop-down menu.